liferay/liferay-docs/guidelines/liferay-documentation-tools.markdown

 ### Inline Images / Icon Images

 An icon's image helps the reader identify the icon in the UI.
+To use an existing icon snapshot, check a document's `images/` folder for files ending in *-icon.png*.
-Follow these steps to include an icon image inline in your article's Markdown text:
+Follow these steps
+to include an icon image inline in your article's Markdown text:

-1. Take a snapshot of the icon.
+1. Take a snapshot of the icon, if one doesn't already exist in the document's `images/` folder.
+Please save the snapshot to the `images/` folder and end its name with `-icon.png`.
 2. Crop the image to remove unrelated content from around the icon.
 3. Resize the image's height to no greater than 20 pixels. **Important:** Make sure to keep the aspect ratio.